MrR0807/Notes/understanding-parquet-file.md

 Running with `Mary`, it returns:

 ```
-Data set contains this value: No, move on
+Does data set contains this value?
+No, move on
 ```

 Running with `John`, it returns:

 ```
-Data set contains this value: Might be in the data set
+Does data set contains this value?
+Might be in the data set
 Optional[Entry[index=1, name=John, age=26, salary=2147483646]]
 Reading data: 33
 ```